komalgill0310/tinDog/project_tasks_list.md

 _SECOND TASK:_

-1. Have the dog image rendered on the page.
+1. Have the dog image rendered on the page.✅
 2. Have the text on top of the image, at the left bottom of the image.

 _THIRD TASK:_